 L120: ‘have not quantified photosynthetic capacity responses…’ of what?

 We have added “of coexisting native species” here.
-The sentence now reads: “However, the mechanisms that regulate these responses are not fully understood, in part because such studies have not quantified photosynthetic capacity responses of coexisting native species to A. petiolata”.
+The sentence now reads: “However, the mechanisms that regulate these responses are not fully understood, in part because such studies have not quantified photosynthetic capacity responses of coexisting native species to A. petiolata invasion.”

 L116-132: What about competition, irrespective of allelopathic effects.
 Something more is needed here to say ‘all else being equal’ the allelopathy should…